-Adoption of the Comprehensive Plan came after review process that lasted nearly two years.
-The Town Board unanimously adopted the Comprehensive Plan in August 2015 and the village board adopted it in September.
+Adoption of the Comprehensive Plan came after a review process that lasted nearly two years.
+The Town Board unanimously adopted the Comprehensive Plan in August 2015 and the Village Board adopted it in September.
 The Town then initiated plans to conduct a zoning analysis to update its codes in relation to the updated Plan.
 However, a lawsuit was later filed in December 2015 in the New York State Supreme Court in Onondaga County by two Skaneateles residents (a former town board member and a business owner) who challenged the adequacy of the State Environmental Quality Review process of the comprehensive plan and its subsequent adoption.
-The lawsuit seeks to revoke the town's determination - its negative declaration - with respect to the SEQR process.
+The lawsuit was resolved during the late summer 2016 through a process of public meetings with stakeholders.